Last Updated on July 12, 2023

 3.Take in live music, and cinema, in the open air

-In 2020, the free cinema screenings at La Villette run from July 22nd through August 23rd.
-The full program is here (in French only).
+In 2021, the free cinema screenings at La Villette run from July 16th through August 22nd.
+See more about this year’s movie lineup here.
 This year, due to health and safety restrictions and in light of the coronavirus crisis, the event requires reservations to control crowds.

 4. Eat some delicious street food & ice cream– or stage a riverside picnic